zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

     Ratio: F_bond / F_gravity ≈ 10¹⁶

-    Wait—bonding force is MUCH larger than gravity!
+    Wait, bonding force is MUCH larger than gravity!

     So why does gravity win?